Jalalhejazi/REST/readme.md

 # How to build
 dotnet build

-# How to run any use default ports http://localhost:5000 and https://localhost:5001
+# How to run with default ports http://localhost:5000 and https://localhost:5001
 dotnet run

 # How to run and listen to any availabe free ports on http and https